mongodb/docs/mongodb/source/reference/mongos.rst

    Specify the path to a key file to store authentication information.
 This option is only useful for the connection between replica set members.
-See the ":doc:`/core/replication`" documentation for more information.
+See the ":doc:`/core/replication`," ":doc:`/administration/replica-sets`," and ":doc:`/administration/security`" documentation for more information.

-TODO insert link to replication documentation when it exists.

 .. option:: --nounixsocket